-Our medication-assisted treatment program at Midwest Recovery Center provides close supervision, ensuring clients get the right dosage but don’t abuse the medications.
-In MAT, the specific dosages of the chosen medications can help individuals with their recovery journey, but it could lead to other issues if not strictly monitored.
+Our medication-assisted treatment program at Midwest Recovery Center provides close supervision, ensuring clients get the right dosage but do not abuse the medications.
+In MAT, specific dosages of the chosen medications can help individuals with their recovery journey but could lead to other issues if not strictly monitored.
 Therefore, throughout treatment, medical professionals, counselors, and therapists closely monitor progress and, with client input, adjust medications as necessary.
 How long clients continue with a MAT program will vary.
 As mentioned, some will only need MAT to manage detox, while others will require it throughout their recovery.

 Some Common Questions About MAT

-- Is MAT just replacing one drug with another?: All medications are drugs.
-Using medications to heal and recover from a disease under medical supervision hardly replaces an addiction.
-Studies repeatedly show MAT is an effective tool for managing withdrawal symptoms, reducing cravings, and improving treatment outcomes for people suffering from opioid use disorder and alcohol use disorder.
-The program also makes therapy a major component so clients aren’t reliant upon medication alone and can address the physical and mental aspects of the disease of addiction.
+- Is MAT just replacing one drug with another?
+All medications are drugs.
+Using medications to heal and recover from disease under medical supervision hardly replaces an addiction.
+Studies repeatedly show that MAT is an effective tool for managing withdrawal symptoms, reducing cravings, and improving treatment outcomes for people suffering from opioid and alcohol use disorders.
+The program also makes therapy a major component so clients are not reliant upon medication alone and can address the physical and mental aspects of the disease of addiction.

 Here at Midwest Recovery Center, medication-assisted treatment is just one of our numerous addiction treatment programs.
 Individuals struggling with drug or alcohol addiction can take advantage of programs such as:

 - Partial hospitalization program (PHP)

 - Gender-based treatment program

 - Intensive outpatient program (IOP)